lewis-jeffery/DC-coupled-battery-monitor/README.md

 Data is transmitted via WiFi which is also needed at the car charger end and may also need to be available during a power outage.

 ## CT simulator
-The CT simulator is based on an Arduino ESP32 Nano that polls the Raspberry server regularly and multiplies this by a sample of the grid voltage.
-An analog signal is derived from the ESP32 PMW output which is filtered and AC coupled to an opamp voltage to current converter.
+The CT simulator is based on an Arduino ESP32 Nano that polls the Raspberry server regularly for battery power.
+This is multiplied by a sample of the grid voltage and scaled to represent the current that would be present in a CT on an equivalent AC coupled battery.
+An analog signal is derived from the ESP32 PMW output which is filtered and fed to an opamp voltage to current converter.

 A sample of grid voltage is taken from the secondary of an isolation transformer and level shifted to suit the 0 - 3.3V capability of the ESP32.
 A fixed offset voltage is required for this shift and is generated using a 5.6V zener.
 A few more resistors than strictly required are included in the schematic.
 If adjustment is necessary a few places for components on a PCB is useful.
 A later version may replace these components with potentiometers.